 Why Layering?

 The weather on Mount Kilimanjaro is a force to be reckoned with.
 From tropical warmth at the base to icy cold at the summit, temperatures can drastically change, making proper clothing essential.
-Layering your clothes provides flexibility and allows you to adjust to different temperatures quickly and efficiently, thereby maintaining comfort throughout your climb.
+Layering your clothes provides flexibility and allows you to adjust to different temperatures quickly and efficiently, thereby maintaining comfort throughout your .

 The Art of Layering: Your Clothing Strategy for Kilimanjaro